 Studies and learning theories show comprehension and retention of training materials are most effective in an employee’s native language, and a large reason for this is that employees can give their full attention to content rather than trying to focus mentally on translating materials.

 Think you don’t have the budget or resources to create separate Spanish language training?

 E-Learning offers the opportunity to do just that without investing huge amounts of time or money into the process.

 A few tips for the creation of multi-lingual training creation include:

-- When you’re creating e-Learning, it’s best not to use a translation tool, but instead partner with a native Spanish speaker who can help you.
-It can be best to find a current employer or even a manger who knows Spanish, but also your workplace.
-This person can become a valuable partner to not only helping you translate the language properly but also to help you understand cultural nuances, which we will detail a bit more next.
+- When you’re creating e-Learning, it’s best not to use a translation tool but instead partner with a native Spanish speaker who can help you.
+It can be best to find a current employer or even a manager who knows Spanish, but also your workplace.
+This person can become a valuable partner to not only help you translate the language properly but also to help you understand cultural nuances, which we will detail a bit more about next.

 - Creating training for your Hispanic employees isn’t just about changing the language.
 There are cultural considerations to keep in mind, such as how you speak to the employee, how you speak about others in training, and also the images and videos you show.

 - Keep in mind that not all Spanish speakers are going to have the same background.
 Before creating e-Learning, you will need to do research to most effectively target your particular employees.
 For example, whether or not your employees are primarily from Mexico versus Central or South America is critical to understand.
 Just as you create customized e-Learning based on employees’ backgrounds and educational needs, you should create training for Spanish speakers based on where they’re from, their culture and their dialect to maximize effectiveness.